 Sea Ltd (NYSE: SE) may not ring a bell to non-investors, but Shopee certainly would.

-Other than Shopee, Sea also operates two other businesses — Garena, a leading global online games developer and publisher, and SeaMoney, a digital payments and financial services provider.
+They are Garena, a leading global online games developer and publisher that owns the popular game Free Fire, and SeaMoney, a digital payments and financial services provider.

 While the coronavirus pandemic has affected many businesses the world over, Sea has been a beneficiary.

 It’s no wonder Sea’s share price (shown by the blue line below) has risen over 200% in the past year alone, compared to the Nasdaq Composite‘s rise of “just” 44%.
 The Nasdaq is a barometer of how technology stocks perform in the US.

 On Tuesday’s trade in the US market, Sea’s share price rose a further 4% to US$228.00 while the tech index tumbled 0.6%.

 What Led to Sea’s Share Price Rise?

 On the whole, the stock market seems to like Sea’s latest earnings report that was released yesterday night, even though the stock opened lower initially.

 For the first quarter ended 31 March 2021 (1Q 2021), Sea’s total revenue surged 146.7% to US$1.76 billion, up from US$714.9 million a year back.